quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.22.2 – February 9, 2020 =
+* New: show variation description on invoices

 = 1.22.1 – February 4, 2020 =
 * Fix: location evidence are not stored in Quaderno